 No, you must have proper documentation for the form I-9 to be completed.
-The material can be taken home after the first day of orientation and returned on the second day of orientation with the proper identification.
+Federal law requires that the I-9 verification be completed within three days of hire.
 All documents must be original and unexpired.
 No copies can be accepted.

 What happens if I cannot get the proper documentation?

 You will not be able to work at Mass General until proper documentation is provided.
 It is in violation of federal law.
-You should immediately contact New Hire Coordinator Amanda Poplaski at MGHnewhires@partners.org or 617-724-7635.
+You should immediately contact Human Resources at MGHNewHires@partners.org.

-If I am transferring from a Partners-affiliate hospital, do I need to fill out the I-9 and other new hire paperwork?
+If I am transferring from a Mass General Brigham-affiliate hospital, do I need to fill out the I-9 and other new hire paperwork?

 Yes.
-All Partners affiliates are separate employers.
+All Mass General Brigham affiliates are separate employers.
 You must have Mass General documentation for your Mass General file.

 No. Your information will be transferred from your temporary file to your employee file.

 Is a Social Security card necessary if I have other documentation for employment verification?

 Yes.
 We use the Social Security card to verify that your name and number in our Human Resources Information System, PeopleSoft, are exactly as they appear on your Social Security card.
 We provide this information to the Social Security Administration for wage reporting purposes and need to ensure its accuracy.
 If you need to replace a lost Social Security card, you may request a replacement online or call any Social Security office for assistance.
 Find a Social Security Administration office near you.

 Newly arrived to the United States: Please apply for a Social Security card as soon as possible.
 Once you have received your Social Security card in the mail, contact Human Resources at MGHNewHires@partners.org for further instructions.